Ask a Question

 Want to ask us a question?
 If our FAQs don’t have the answer, fill in this form and we’ll get back to you.

 Video: Who receives Zakat? - Imam Zaid Shakir

-There are eight categories of people to whom Zakat can be distributed.
-These have been identified as:
+There are eight categories of Zakat recipients to whom Zakat can be distributed.
+These can be identified from the following verse:

 “Indeed, [prescribed] charitable offerings are only [to be given] to the

 poor and